 The responsible, law-abiding and ethical behaviour of a company and its employees are of critical importance for business partners, customers, authorities and the public.
-A good reputation and compliance with applicable laws are major factors that help determine a company's long-term success; and it is equally important in order to achieve that success to make stringent demands on business partners and suppliers so that they too take social responsibility seriously in their supply chains and wider operations.
+A good reputation and compliance with applicable laws are major factors that help determine a company's long-term success.
+It is however equally important, in order to achieve that success, to make appropriate demands on business partners and suppliers so that they too take social responsibility seriously in their supply chains and wider operations.
 And, not least, employees also want to take pride in their company and its good standing.

-ZEISS is a major international player in the fields of optics and optoelectronics and works closely with a global supplier network.
-We can therefore only meet our own expectations, as well as societal and customer expectations, when our suppliers also adhere to social standards and play their part in ensuring sustainable development.
+ZEISS is a major international leader and market shaper in the fields of optics and optoelectronics and works closely with a global supplier network.
+We can therefore only meet our own expectations, as well as societal and customer expectations, when our suppliers also adhere to appropriate social standards and take responsibility to ensure sustainable development.
 Consequently ZEISS runs numerous activities in order to minimise the risk of modern slavery and human trafficking and to promote fair working conditions in its supply chains.